 What is the difference between discount yield and investment yield?

 Discount yield (bank discount rate) expresses interest as a percentage of face value using a 360-day year — the way T-Bills are quoted at auction.
-Investment yield (bond equivalent yield) expresses interest as a percentage of the purchase price using a 365-day year, making it comparable to other interest-bearing instruments.
+Investment yield (bond equivalent yield) expresses interest as a percentage of your purchase price using a 365-day year, making it comparable to savings account APYs and CD rates.

 How do I buy Treasury bills?